It's a bit tricky to explain what exactly a file system is in just one sentence.

 A file system isn't just a bookkeeping feature, though.

-Space management, metadata, data encryption, file access control, and data integrity are the responsibilities of file system too.
+Space management, metadata, data encryption, file access control, and data integrity are the responsibilities of the file system too.

 Everything begins with partitioning

 Storage devices must be partitioned and formatted before the first use.

 But what is partitioning?

 Partitioning is splitting a storage device into several logical regions, so they can be managed separately as if they are separate storage devices.